MohistMC/Mohist/README.md

 And willing to participate in this project。
 You can send an email to 3293876954@qq.com to inform me.

+**Note:**
+**Mohist project did not stop updating, only the main developers changed, and nothing more.**
+**we will develop as before.**

-Now we urgently need new devs to inject new impetus into this project to make it more excellent and lasting.
+Now we urgently need new devs to inject new impetus into this project to make it more excellent and lasting :D.

 Getting Help
 ------